aditn2003/CS301-Data-Analysis-and-Prediction-App/README.md

 ## 📌 Overview

 This project was developed for my **CS301: Data Science** class.
 The goal was to analyze healthcare insurance data and build predictive models for medical insurance charges.
-Over four milestones, we progressed from exploratory data analysis (EDA) to regression modeling, ensemble learning, and finally deploying an interactive web application using **Dash**.
+Over four milestones, we progressed from exploratory data analysis (EDA) to regression modeling, ensemble learning and finally deploying an interactive web application using **Dash**.

 The application allows users to upload datasets, explore correlations and averages, train regression models and make predictions on new data.